 - In a larger mixing bowl, combine the sweet potato, melted butter, eggs, honey, nutmeg, cinnamon, and salt.

-- Pour the milk mixture into the sweet potato mixture, and with a hand or stand mixer beat until nice and smooth.
+- Pour the milk mixture into the sweet potato mixture, and with a hand or stand, the mixer beat until nice and smooth.

 - Pour into the unbaked pie crust.